 B. Define the best publishing time.
 Analyze and determine the best time to share your video and get the most views in the first 48 hours.
 The more views you get, the more YouTube will recognize the significance of your video content to other viewers.

 C. Offer incentives.
 Give people immediate incentives to watch and engage with your videos.
 You could give discounts to your video viewers, a free white paper, a giveaway, or links to a free course.

 D. Get creative with your content.
 You can make your videos interactive and entertaining and show how your video can help users.
-Be creative and try different things to figure out what works best in terms of getting conversions.
+Be creative and try different things (short video or long video format) to figure out what works best in terms of getting conversions.